thoughtspot/thoughtspot.github.io/pages/admin/setup/about_load_balancer_configuration.md

 ---
-title: [elephant]
+title: [About load balancing and proxies]
 tags: [formatting]
 keywords: tbd
 last_updated: tbd
 summary: "blerg"
 sidebar: mydoc_sidebar
 ---
-# About load balancing and proxies

 A load balancer is needed in front of a server group in order to direct traffic to individual servers in a way that maximizes efficiency.
 Here are some of the best practices and guidelines for a typical implementation with ThoughtSpot.
 Your experience may differ depending on your environment and preference.

 ## Load balance across ThoughtSpot nodes